fylobc/fylobc.github.io/_parts/Part_0.md

 "Of course," Luis said.

-The car had smoothly accelerated to 250 kilometers an hour once they got onto the highway, and they quickly got to the North shore of the island, which was only ten kilometers long.
-They took an off ramp and drove through the North Shore neighborhood.
-Finally on the edge of the water there were a set of four tall, glass apartment buildings, shaped like boat sails.
+They quickly got to the North shore of the island, which was only ten kilometers long, and took an off ramp into the North Shore neighborhood.
+Finally on the edge of the water there were a set of four tall, glass apartment buildings, shaped like boat sails expanded in the wind.

-Seven other cars had been following them, and they all parked in unison outside the atrium of the center-left tower.
+They had been traveling in a convoy with the seven other cars, and they all parked in unison outside the atrium of the center-left tower.